Local Linear Forests: Appendix

-\section{Remaining Simulation Results}
+\subsection{Remaining Simulation Results}

-We include first Table \ref{friedman-table}, giving a full error comparison of the lasso-random forest baseline, BART, boosting, random forests, and local linear forests, on equation \ref{friedman}.
+We include first Table \ref{friedman-table}, giving a full error comparison of the lasso-random forest baseline, BART, boosting, random forests, and local linear forests, on Friedman's data-generating process: generate $X_1, \dots, X_n$ i.i.d. $U[0,1]^5$ and model $Y_i$ from

 Errors are reported on dimension ranging from 10 to 50, $\sigma$ from 5 to 20, and $n=1000$ and $5000$, averaged over 50 training runs.

-We include next Table \ref{boundary-table}, again giving a more complete error comparison of the lasso-random forest baseline, BART, boosting, random forests, and local linear forests, on equation \ref{boundary-eq}.
+We include next Table \ref{boundary-table}, again giving a more complete error comparison of the lasso-random forest baseline, BART, boosting, random forests, and local linear forests, on the data-generating process: simulate $X_1, \dots, X_n$ i.i.d.
+Uniform $[0,1]^{20}$, with responses

 Errors are reported on dimension ranging from 5 to 20, $\sigma$ from 0.1 to 2, and $n=1000$ and $5000$, averaged over 50 training runs.

 To close this section, we consider some basic linear and polynomial models in low dimensions, in order to effectively compare local linear forests with local linear regression.
 We simulate $X \sim U[0,1]^3$ and model responses from two models,